 Naturally, the ongoing legal trouble also makes XRP price predictions a little tricky.
 However, many platforms see it having little impact on overall growth.
-TradingBeasts sees the price of XRP remaining somewhat flatlined for much of 2021, before gradually starting to creep up throughout the next couple of years, reaching an average of $0.69 in September 2023.
+TradingBeasts sees the price of XRP slowly going up by the end of 2022, and continue creeping up throughout the next year, reaching an average of $1.183 in December 2023.

-Falling somewhere between these Ripple price predictions is the Coinswitch forecast.
-According to its technical analysis, XRP could be trading at a very believable $4.52 in 2025.
-Coinswitch notes that more European and Latin American banks are set to adopt Ripple technology, which is almost definitely going to have a positive effect on price.
+According to Coinpedia technical analysis, XRP could be trading at a very believable $10 in 2025.
+Coinpedia notes that more European and Latin American banks are set to adopt Ripple technology, which is almost definitely going to have a positive effect on price.

 Don't Miss: What Will Ripple Be Worth In 10 Years?

 Looking Further Ahead: Ripple Price Predictions For 2030

 Some XRP price predictions look even further ahead - up to 2030 and beyond.
 Of course, these predictions are only to be used for indicators or what might be possible.
 Ultimately, they are always based on current price trajectories and use algorithms to map out what might happen to value curves according to their current patterns.